cardano-community/cncli/INSTALL.md

 ### PoolTool Integration

 CNCLI can send your tip and block slots to [PoolTool](https://pooltool.io/).
 To do this, it requires that you set up a ```pooltool.json``` file containing your PoolTool API key and stake pool details.
 Your PoolTool API key can be found on your pooltool profile page.
-Here's an example ```pooltool.json``` file:
+Here's an example ```pooltool.json``` file.
+Please update with your pool information:

 ```json
 {